joebew42/elixir-playground/examples/bank_account_supervisor_and_application/scratch.md

 # TODO

+* introduce the application so that we can start BankSupervisor as a stand-alone program

 # DONE

-* introduce OTP gen_server for the BankAccount
-* decouple the GenServer from our application domain logic
-* introduce OTP gen_server for the BankServer
+* introduce the supervisor